Man in critical condition following North Kerry crash | RadioKerry.ie

 A man is in a critical condition following a crash in North Kerry this morning.

-The two other occupants were, who are aged in their 20s and early 30s, were also taken to UHK with non-life threatening injuries.
+The two other occupants, who are aged in their 20s and early 30s, were also taken to UHK with non-life threatening injuries.

 The road is currently closed and local diversions are in place.